This guide is for accounts that are using Toggle's fulfilment service.

 Where it says Postage Category (displayed on the web shop) you can either:

-• Pick a category you have already created on Settings > Postage Categories, or
+Pick a category from the drop down menu (these are ones already created on Settings > Postage Categories), or

 Postage category essentially means the name that your guests will see on your online Toggle shop checkout page.
 Ideally give them the name of the postal service you are using (e.g. Royal Mail) and the delivery type (e.g. 1st class).